 General otherkin info | Sidhe & Faery | Other types of 'kin | Life & majik as otherkin | Otherkin community | Glamourbombing | Books & media | Articles & interviews | Links

 by Cara Des'tai

-This article appeared in Fate magazine in (I believe) late 2000.
+This article appeared in Fate magazine in March 2001.
 The text of it was distributed on some otherkin lists by its author, and I was not able to find it on Fate's website, so I'm hopeful that no one will mind that I am duplicating it here.

 It appears that what's old is new again.
 In this case, incredibly old - the otherkin are back with a new lease on life ... and an attitude.
 The information superhighway has become the playground and meeting place for all manner of nonhumans, and they're using this instant communication media to organize, make their presence known, and change the world.

 Who and what are these "otherkin" and "fey'?
 They are people who know that their souls are not completely human, usually having distinct memories of living in another plane of existence in other forms, and often with a longing to return across the gossamer veil that separates this world from their home.
 They can usually work magic easily, especially workings like "glamour" (disguise) spells.
 Those rare few who are sensitive enough to see their true forms see these folk as beings of legend, including elves, dragons, felinoids, dwarves, wood nymphs, merfolks, satyrs, and others.

 If you think that the world is being invaded by faeries, you're absolutely right.

 The number of fey presently in this plane is unknown, but over 100 recently responded to one message that was crossposted to several related newsgroups, such as alt.pagan and alt.magick.
 The positive responses ranged from "so that's what I am" to "well, it's about time."